 Children will wash their hands, use the potty, and clean up to prepare for lunch.

 Each child will be encouraged to sit at the table to eat with their friends.
-Lunch from home will be heated as needed and the children will begin to foster independence at meal time while the teacher models good eating habits.
+Lunch from home will be heated as needed and the children will begin to foster independence at mealtime while the teacher models good eating habits.

-Children who are half day will be dismissed outside the front of the school.
+Half-day children will be dismissed outside the front of the school.

-The children will engage in large group teacher directed movement activities.
+The children will engage in large group teacher-directed movement activities.

-Science is discovered through hands on experiments, group lessons and using many different exploratory tools in the classroom.
+Science is discovered through hands-on experiments, group lessons, and using many different exploratory tools in the classroom.